sabbiramin113008/light-redis/README.md

 `Light-Redis` is a Redis Like Data Structure Database (Server and Client) Based on `Python Dict` and `Flask`

+## Current Features:
+1. A Server for interacting incoming Client Requests.
+2. A Python Client for interacting with the Server and the database.
+3. A Scheduler that takes snapshot of the database and stores it to disk.
+4. A CLI with Completion Help.
+5. Redis Like Commands ( Currently, there are few, but I will eventually mimic all ISA :D )

 ## Starting the `server` from the CLI

 When the `server` is started it initially looks for previous snapshots in the directory it is